AdamWilsonLabEDU/GEO511_2020/Tasklist.md

 - CRAN Task View [High Performance and Parallel Computing with R](http://cran.r-project.org/web/views/HighPerformanceComputing.html)

 ## Tasks
-- Reproject `world` dataset to a global equal area projection
+- Download spatial data from the U.S. Census
-- Write a parallel `foreach()` loop to identify the a spatial relationships of each country
+- Write a parallel `foreach()` loop to generate a point representing each person in each census polygon (block/tract)
-- Set the output of the `foreach()` funtion to return a simple matrix
+- Set the output of the `foreach()` funtion to return a spatial (`sf`) object
-- Confirm that your parallel loop returns the same answer as a typical "sequential" approach
+- Make a 'dot map' of the racial distribution in Buffalo, NY.
 </div>
 ___
 ## [ TK_11 :  Project First Draft ]( ./TK_11.html )